Allerton Castle: Pre-1786

 The Allerton estate belonged to the Mauleverer family from the time of the Norman Conquest.
 The nearby church of St Martin contains several tomb-monuments to them.
 When Richard Mauleverer died heirless in 1692, Allerton passed to his wife, who left the estate to Richard Arundell, her son by her second marriage.

-Arundell rebuilt the house in the 1740s, and in 1745 remodelled the church in Norman revival style.
-The mid-18th century interior of the church remains unaltered to this day.
+Arundell remodelled the church in Norman revival style in 1745.
+The interior of the church remains unaltered to this day.

 "The Grand Old Duke of York"

-Following Richard Arundell's death in 1758, Allerton passed to Viscount Galway, whose son sold it in 1786 to Prince Frederick, Duke of York, second son of George III and brother of George IV.
+Following Richard Arundell's death in 1758, Allerton passed to his widow Lady Frances Arundell and on her death in 1769 to her nephew Viscount Galway.
+His son Robert Monckton-Arundell, the 4th Viscount, rebuilt the house about 1780 to designs attributed to William Lindley, but he sold it in 1786 to Prince Frederick, Duke of York, second son of George III and brother of George IV.

-Prince Frederick rebuilt the house to designs by Henry Holland, but sold the estate to Thomas Thornton shortly afterwards in 1789.
+The Duke of York employed Henry Holland in 1788 to remodel the interior of the house, but sold the estate to Thomas Thornton shortly afterwards in 1789.

-Prince Frederick also constructed the Temple of Victory, which is today visible from the A1 on a 200 ft high hill.
+The Duke may also have constructed the Temple of Victory, which is today visible from the A1 on a 200 ft high hill.
 According to local legend, the ant-like activity of workers constantly ascending and descending to build this gigantic mound inspired the famous nursery rhyme concerning The Grand Old Duke of York and his 10,000 men.